-- What happened? - What were your thoughts and feelings at the time? - What have your thoughts and feelings been since? - How has this affected you? - What has been the hardest thing for you? - What do you need to happen next in order for you to feel the damage has been repaired?
+Restorative Conversation - Repairing Ask these questions to the person who has been hurt or upset by another person.
+Jot down their answers.
+Question 1 What happened?
+Question 2 What were your thoughts at the time?
+Question 3 What are you thinking now?
+Question 4 How has this affected you?
+Question 5 What has been the hardest thing for you?
+Question 6 What do you think needs to happen next?